SMILEY4/strategy-game/documentation/markdown/technical/api.md

           	{
-                  "_key": "String - id of the city", "gameId": "String - the id of the game", "tile": {
+                  "_key": "String - id of the city", "gameId": "String - the id of the game", "countryId": "String - the id of the owner-country", "tile": {
                   	"tileId": "String - the id of the tile", "q": "Int - the q-coordinate of the tile",